 11. Configuring the KP:

-The KP is usually only configured during site initialization.
-However, in the event that you must reconfigure the KP, follow procedures in LMD/KP Operator's Manual, Appendix B for "Configure KOK-22A - RS 232 Interface."
+The KP is usually configured during site initialization.
+In the event that you must reconfigure the KP, follow procedures in LMD/KP Operator's Manual, Appendix B for "Configure KOK-22A - RS 232 Interface."

 12. Important General Instructions: